Advice and guidance on Careers and Higher Education at St Edward’s play an important role in the lives of pupils as they progress through the School.

 Use the interactive link below to find relevant information from UCAS about the application process and the steps required.

-Jonathan is always available to give individual guidance on a pupil’s suitability, ensuring that each pupil is confident in, and comfortable with, the path they are taking.
+Matthew and Flora are always available to give individual guidance on a pupil’s suitability, ensuring that each pupil is confident in, and comfortable with, the path they are taking.
 Pupils are also given every opportunity to equip themselves with the information they need in making their decision.
 Admissions Tutors are invited to give talks to pupils at the School, and visits to colleges and open days are regularly arranged, whilst there are also opportunities to meet and speak with current Oxbridge OSEs.

 Parents are also kept fully briefed by the team on suitable upcoming events in support of their child’s application, and will receive regular communication on their individual progress.